The Sacrifice (1986 film)

 The Sacrifice (Offret) is a 1986 drama film written and directed by Andrei Tarkovsky.
 Starring Erland Josephson, the film was produced by the Swedish Film Institute.
-Many of the crew were alumni of Ingmar Bergman's films.
+Many of the crew were alumni of Ingmar Bergman's films, including cinematographer Sven Nykvist.
 The Sacrifice centers on a middle-aged intellectual who attempts to bargain with God to stop an impending nuclear holocaust.
 The film combines pagan and Christian religious themes; Tarkovsky called it a "parable".

 The Sacrifice was Tarkovsky's third film as a Soviet expatriate, after Nostalghia and the documentary Voyage in Time, and he died shortly after its completion.
-He was diagnosed with cancer after making of the film, and by 1986 was unable to attend its presentation at the Cannes Film Festival due to his illness.
-Like 1972's Solaris, it won the Grand Prix at the Cannes Film Festival.
+He was diagnosed with cancer after filming concluded, and by 1986, was unable to attend its presentation at the Cannes Film Festival due to his illness.
+Like 1972's Solaris by Tarkovsky, The Sacrifice also won the Grand Prix at the Cannes.